remy/remysharp.com/public/blog/how-tabs-should-work.md

 And that's it.
 Very small changes to get full sign off that the tabbing system is bullet proof and accessible.

 The final version is here: http://output.jsbin.com/lorovu/ (and non-jQuery version as promised: http://jsbin.com/sehuxo/edit?js,output).

+What my version is missing in particular is the keyboard cursor support.
+The visitor should be able to cycle through the tabs using the cursor keys.
+In theory, this would also cause the browser history to be appended to as the journey changes.

+What I'd like to see is a library that can be dropped into our code that automagically gives keyboard support (that perhaps triggers clicks).
+But I tried it myself and already got into a rabbit hole because the DOM structure was specific to my application *and* the way I handled user clicks was specific (compounded by whether you use a library to handle clicks and so on).
+So…no quick fix, but all certainly doable.

 ## In conclusion